 Teamhood has a variety of templates for the users to choose from and gives the ability to create a utilize custom templates of your own.

 Teamhood task board is built to relay information quickly.
 It only has enough information to relay the progress, but to not overwhelm the team.
 There are task names, assignments, due dates as well as the possibility to filter the task view only seeing what is important to you.
 You know what is happening with your team just by glancing at the board.

 If you need to add more information, simply open the task details.
 Here you can define a description, assign dates and team members, estimate duration and even track time.
 If you work with large items, you can split them into specific subtasks.
 The great thing is subtasks share all the features that tasks have.
 Which means they can have descriptions, due dates, be assigned and more.
 If you need to split the work even further – you can add subtasks to your subtasks, creating a third or even a fourth layer to your work items.

 Managing smaller tasks

 To help you accurately track all those Subtasks, the task board is equipped with sub-columns.
-Which means each column can be modified to have a separate workflow represented by a set of additional columns dedicated to track the subtask process.
+This means each column can be modified to have a separate workflow represented by a set of additional columns dedicated to track the subtask process.
 This secondary workflow can be as simple as Doing and Done, or as elaborate as your team needs it to be.
 This is a great option for those needing to track the status of each subtask or working in a process with several review cycles.
-Thus, making sure progress tracking is accurate and visualized even on the smallest level.
+Thus, making sure progress tracking is accurate and visualized even on the smallest level on the project board.

 Each task and subtask in Teamhood is equipped with a time tracking feature.
 Meaning you can do both – estimate how much time each task will take and measure how long it took to be completed.
 This feature delivers clear business value by enabling planning capacity, managing resources and billing clients according to the spent resources.